 So we've discussed all of the benefits of working with this WordPress plugin, but we haven't mentioned the price yet.

 The Genesis framework comes with a price which is suited for different types of people, with many options:

-- Genesis Pro All-Theme Package - this option is the one that makes the most sense for web designers, developers and agencies who develop websites as part of their services.
+- Genesis Pro All-Theme Package - this option is the one that makes the most sense for web designers, developers and agencies who develop websites as part of their services and do not host their sites on WP Engine.
 This comes will all current Genesis framework child themes (more than 40) together with access to ANY additional themes which will be released in the future, of course, besides the actual plugin itself.
 You also get 1 year of free hosting on WP Engine as part of Genesis Pro.
 This option is available for the price of $360/year and is the one that offers the most value.